NOAA-Central-Library-NCL/NOAA_IR/README.md

 **Notes**:
 * No API key or authentication required.
 * If you query one or more collection and only are interested in the unique item count, you will need to de-duplicate your results.
 Items in the NOAA IR are shared across multiple collections, and this will be reflected in cases where multiple collections are combined into a single dataset.
+Therefore if you are interested in pulling the inter collection, simply use the IR Collection Endpoint.

 ### API Base URL